 The quality of the trials and the consistency of results may also determine how many trials are needed to satisfactorily demonstrate efficacy.
 A highly consistent and clearly efficacious product, as determined by high-quality trials conducted under high pest pressure, will need fewer trials than a product that delivers variable results.
 We generally apply a ‘weight of evidence’ approach unless there are serious risks in ignoring low efficacy (for example, for public health products).

 Where we have guidelines for specific product types and situations, we may suggest the number of trials.
-Alternatively, you can ask us for pre-application assistance or technical assessment of a trial protocol.
+Alternatively, you can ask us for pre-application assistance of a trial protocol.

 For other product types, the number of seasons might not be critical, depending on the nature of the product and the types of claims made on the label.